 Example of SQL CTE with WITH clause – non-recursive query

-Let’s have a situation where we have table with sales and we want to display TOP 10 days regarding sales.
-Firstly there is a need to do daily ranking and the choose top 10 days.
+Let’s have a situation.
+We have the table below with sales and we want to return TOP 10 days based on sales amount.
+Firstly we need to do a daily ranking (using CTE) and then choose the top 10 days in the SELECT clause.

 WITH Revenue_Order_ByDays AS (